Taxation of international executives

 The Act mandates contributions by and for all employees (including expatriates).
 The Regulators in publications and per the gazette of the National Pensions (Amendment) Act, 2014 (Act 883), have spelt out new modalities compelling expatriates to be enrolled on the scheme.
 Expatriates are guaranteed recovery of their contributions once they demonstrate that they are emigrating permanently from Ghana whether the minimum pension contribution of 15 years is met or not.

-Exemption from participation/contributions is available to expatriates who are on a short-term contract (not more than 36 months) and can prove that they are making similar contributions in their home countries.
+Exemption from participation/contributions is available to expatriates who are on a short-term contract (not more than 36 months) and has shown proof of contribution of similar scheme in another country/territory.

 Voluntary Third Tier Contributions (Provident Fund)

-This calculation assumes a taxpayer on a Long-Term Assignment (Host Based) whose three-year assignment begins 1 January 2018 and ends 31 December 2020.
+This calculation assumes a taxpayer on a Long-Term Assignment (Host Based) whose 3-year assignment begins 1 January 2018 and ends 31 December 2020.
 The taxpayer’s compensation details are as follows:

 |Children School Fees